wellimbharath/cnotifier-sdk/Readme.md

 ---
 ---

-- Support for synchronous REST requests to all Account endpoints.
+- Support for synchronous REST requests to all subscription endpoints.

 Installation
 ---